Panel User Guide

 For Orders with a value of $20 million or more, the Australian Industry Participation National Framework may apply.
 Information is available on the Australian Industry Participation website and you can contact the relevant area on 02 6213 6404 or email aip@industry.gov.au to discuss these requirements.

-The Black Economy Policy applies to all procurements with a value over $4 million including GST under this Panel.
+The Shadow Economy Policy applies to all procurements with a value over $4 million including GST under this Panel.

-Agencies are required to obtain and retain a current STR for each Order where the Black Economy Policy applies.
+Entities are required to obtain and retain a current STR for each Order where the Shadow Economy Policy applies.

 Other Relevant legislation, policies and guidance

-Each Agency should work with their internal procurement advisors to obtain advice on compliance with other relevant legislation, policies and guidance that may apply to their specific procurement.
+Each entity should work with their internal procurement advisors to obtain advice on compliance with other relevant legislation, policies and guidance that may apply to their specific procurement.

 Contact Us